SOStoke/Portfolio_Laniel_Kevin_02/Cosmodome/fiche_technique.md

 # Explication sur la mise en espace de l'oeuvre ou du dispositif
 espace, mur, plafond, circulation

-Le dispositif, après avoir été acheté, viens en trois partie différente que l'on doit assembler à l'aide du manuel d'assemblage comprenant les 11 étapes ci-dessous:
+Le dispositif, après avoir été acheté, viens en trois partie différente que l'on doit assembler à l'aide du manuel d'assemblage comprenant les 10 étapes ci-dessous:

+1. Wait for crate to acclimate to indoor temperature to avoid condensation on electronics.

+2. Use bit (found taped to underside of crate) to remove top of crate and 2x4 braces.

+3. Unpack crate and check for damages.

+4. Assemble legs.
+Use included screws to attach cross members according to their corresponding letters/numbers.

+5. Set sandbox on top of leg assembly.

+6. With two people, set mast in slots on back of sandbox.
+Ensure mast is seated so cross member is in contact with sandbox.

+7. Plug 3 power cords hanging from mast into provided extension cord and then plug extension cord into power outlet

+8. Fill sandbox with your preferred substrate.

+9. Push the green button on the back of the mast.

+10. Power up projector using included remote control.

 # Liste des composantes et techniques de l'oeuvre ou du dispositif